-See "Creating an Oracle Base Directory" on page 3-22.
+See "Creating the Oracle Base and Oracle Inventory Directories" on page 4-38.

 Oracle Inventory Directory

 The Oracle Inventory directory (oraInventory) stores an inventory of all software installed on the system.
 It is required and shared by all Oracle software installations on a single system.
 If you have an existing Oracle Inventory path, then Oracle Universal Installer continues to use that Oracle Inventory.